liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/01-decision-to-implement-staging.markdown

 # Decision to Implement Staging [](id=decision-to-implement-staging)

-@product@'s Staging feature is an advanced publication tool that lets you create or modify your site before releasing it to the public.
-Most of @product@'s included applications (e.g., Web Content and Bookmarks) support Staging.
+Staging is an advanced publication tool that lets you create or modify your site before releasing it to the public.
+Most of @product@'s included applications (e.g., Web Content, Bookmarks, etc.) support Staging.
 Implementing Staging in your own application can be beneficial, but how do you know if it's the right move?

 Not every application needs to support Staging and Export/Import.
 The most important question to consider during the decision process is

 *What part of your application are you primarily focused on using Staging for?*

-When Staging is enabled in @product@, all pages and applications are staged automatically. @product@'s architecture separates the application and its configuration from the actual content, meaning that content can exist without any application to display it and vice versa.
-Although Staging and the Export/Import framework supports all applications and their configurations by default, not all applications' content is supported by Staging.
+When Staging is enabled, all pages and applications are staged automatically.
+@product@'s architecture separates the application and its configuration from the actual content, meaning that content can exist without any application to display it and vice versa.
+Although Staging  supports all applications and their configurations by default, not all applications' content is supported by Staging.

 Implementing Staging for your application means you're defining the logic for how the Staging framework should process, serialize, and de-serialize your app's